Jaredhall18/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

 .map is used to run through an array and make changes to an item based on the argument you pass through it.
-You could use this method to return an array containing just the values associated with a specified key from an array containing multiple objects.
+You could use this method to take an array of numbers and return an array of those numbers multiplied by a number.
+Or take an array of objects, and return an array with just the values from the first key from each item.

 .reduce is used to return a value from an array.
 It can generate a sum or product from a list of objects.
 An example would be to use reduce to return a sum of total sales from an array of objects listing monthly sales for a company.